jzheng2017/resultset-mapper/README.md

 The library provides out of the box a few field naming strategies.
 #### IdentityFieldNamingStrategy
 This strategy leaves the field names unchanged.
-#### LowercaseUnderscoreFieldNamingStrategy
+#### LowerCaseUnderscoreFieldNamingStrategy
-This strategy maps the field names to lowercase underscore.
+This strategy maps the field names to lowercase with underscores.
 For instance `firstName` would map to `first_name`.
+#### LowerCaseDashesFieldNamingStrategy
+This strategy maps the field names to lowercase with dashes.
+For instance `firstName` would map to `first-name`.
 #### Custom field naming strategy
 It is possible to make your own field naming strategy.
 It is done by implementing the `FieldNamingStrategy` interface.
 It has one function `transform` which transforms the original field name.
 The concrete `FieldNamingStrategy` implementation can then be injected through the constructor.
 ```java